John Paul College (Melbourne): Houses

-All of the houses are named after the founders of the college.
+All of the houses are named after people who played significant roles in founding the College or its predecessors.
+Each of the houses has a House Charity, which they raise funds for, such as Caritas Australia, or the John Paul College Community Companion Van, a trailer that provides food to the homeless of Frankston.

-The houses compete in four major competitions: Swimming, Athletics, Cross Country, and house music.
+The houses compete in four major competitions: Swimming, Athletics, Cross Country, and house music, as well as smaller competitions including reading and fundraising.

 Sport

 John Paul College is a member of the Southern Independent Schools (SIS).

 SIS premierships

 John Paul College has won the following SIS senior premierships.